-Asia Outlook talks to René Bach Larsen, Geodis Wilson’s cluster Managing Director of Singapore and Southeast Asia.
+Asia Outlook talks to René Bach Larsen, the cluster Managing Director of Singapore and Southeast Asia at Geodis Wilson.

 A REGION ON THE RISE